 top of page

 Wellness is not just about being free from illness; it’s about making choices that lead to a healthy, fulfilling life.
-Gateway believes that supporting a culture of wellness helps people enjoy their journey and keep going.
+Gateway believes that supporting a culture of wellness helps people to enjoy their journey and keep going.
 When individuals thrive, it also strengthens the whole community.

 Community Connection

 In an article entitled, Can Connection Cure Addiction?, Johann Hari writes, “Professor Peter Cohen argues that human beings have a deep need to bond and form connections.
 It’s how we get our satisfaction.
 If we can’t connect with each other, we will connect with anything we can find—the whir of a roulette wheel or the prick of a syringe.
-He says we should stop talking about ‘addiction’ altogether, and instead call it ‘bonding.’
-A heroin addict has bonded with heroin because they couldn’t bond as fully with anything else.”

 R.A.W.
 Luncheons